sandslamsal/sandslamsal.github.io/_posts/2017-02-22-New-Road-Parking_Solution.md

 ---
 layout: post
-title: Revolutionizing Urban Parking A Proposal for a Multi-Story Parking Building in Newroad, Nepal
+title: Revolutionizing Urban Parking, A Proposal for a Multi-Story Parking Building in Newroad, Nepal
 date: 2017-02-22 05:55:00-0400
 description: A comprehensive overview of the innovative parking solution presented at the 16th National Civil Engineering Cum at IOE Pulchowk Campus, designed to address urban congestion and parking challenges in Newroad, Nepal.
 tags: Parking Building, Newroad, Nepal, Civil Engineering, Urban Development